delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 menu group.

 Administrator privileges will be required to Uninstall CodeSnip.
-Windows Vista with UAC prompts enabled will prompt for an admin password if necessary.
+Windows Vista and Windows 7 with UAC prompts enabled will prompt for an admin password if necessary.

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯